IvaniGabrovsky/CLI-Tool/README.md

 # TODOS-CLI

-A CLI tool for a tutorial for LogRocket on how to create a CLI tool using Node.js.
+A Cli tool reading an file with text and converting to an out file in html using Node.js.

 ## Installation